IgorKrupenja/zaino/README.md

 ## License

-Zaino is licensed under [MIT license](LICENSE).
-However, this does not apply to the images I use the [live demo](#live-demo).
+Zaino is licensed under the [MIT license](LICENSE).
+However, this does not apply to the images I use in the [live demo](#live-demo).
 I have purchased these images (from [GraphicRiver](https://graphicriver.net/) and [Freepik](https://www.freepik.com/)) but obviously do not hold copyright for them and cannot include them in this repository.